New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 > (- - 3 -5) -: contract violation expected: number? given: #<procedure:-> argument position: 1st other arguments...: 3 -5

-This points out a feature of Scheme we will talk more about soon: we are allowed to pass procedures as arguments to other procedures!
+This points out a feature of Racket we will talk more about soon: we are allowed to pass procedures as arguments to other procedures!
 (But not to -.)

 Other computer languages usually make all sorts of distinctions among different types of numbers, but those distinctions are driven by the implementation of the language and processors for it, and not by our understanding of numbers.

-If you need one more example of how Scheme hides implementation details about its numbers, execute this Scheme program.
+If you need one more example of how Racket hides implementation details about its numbers, execute this Racket program.
 Try that in Java [ loop or recursive ], Python or Ada!!
-You can see the results in this file of sample runs.
+With a different version of the program, we can squeeze a few more digits out.
+Check out this file for some sample runs.

 NOTE: By the way, these programs, along with the sample interactions, are available in the .zip file for today's session notes.
 I'll bundle up a .zip file of code for you for each class session.
 Be sure to download the code, study it, run it, and modify it.
 That's the best way to learn the ideas we are studying!